Other Disney World Discounts and Deals

 If you want to go directly to an urgent care center, the two closest to Disney property are:

-There are at least three companies that provide “house call” doctors to Orlando/Kissimmee/Lake Buena Vista area hotels, homes and villas:
+There are at least two companies providing “house call” doctors to Orlando/Kissimmee/Lake Buena Vista area hotels, homes and villas:

-I have not used any of these services so I can’t vouch for their quality.
+We have not used any of these services so we can’t vouch for their quality.

 If you need something from a pharmacy (forgotten prescription, etc.) see above.